Terraform Cloud is now IBM HCP Terraform

 Responses to Terraform Cloud Price Changes

-From the above examples, it is evident for startups or comparatively smaller companies that manage Infrastructure-as-Code with under 500 resources, using Terraform Cloud could be ideal as it falls under the free limit.
+From the above examples, it is evident that startups or comparatively smaller companies that used to manage infrastructure as code with under 500 resources will miss the Free tier.

-However, as the number of resources under management grows, there is an inflection point at which the new by-resource model becomes more costly than the previous one, after which the costs will start to ramp up.
+However, as the number of resources under management grows, there is an inflection point at which the new by-resource model becomes costly than previous models or alternative products.

 For instance, this small development team reported a steep cost increase due to the pricing changes for TFC.
 Initially paying a manageable fee of $20 per user per month, they saw a significant jump to around $250 monthly for managing their development, test, and production environments, which include approximately 700 resources.